HanShuai1/SUSTech_The-C-Programming/README.md

-#  the C Programming homework
+#  The C Programming homework